roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  Jay provided me a good life so I never had to work.
 At first, I dreaded this future.
 Mere months prior, I had dreams of being a big star in Hollywood or on the cover of magazines.
 Now, my future was being a housewife, and I couldn't help but be disappointed at this prospect.
 It felt like an incredible letdown after living my whole life as if I was meant to be something special.
 Maybe it was karma for my bad behavior and being unable to control my needs, letting them run rampant over me and letting them control my actions.
 The idea of being a doting wife, cleaning the house, being in a fucking book club with the neighborhood wives, it sounded like the ultimate penalty to me.

  But maybe it was for the best.
 I was traveling down a dark road.
 If I ended up in Hollywood, going the way I was going, that could have ended very badly for me.
 My urges were running so out of control that I could totally imagine losing myself in the glitz and glamor.
 Indulging my narcissism and forever searching for the pleasure I sought among Hollywood's best and brightest.
 Going to the best parties, doing hard drugs, and sucking as many cocks as I could get my hands on.
 With my lack of discipline, a future of fame and power would have destroyed me.
 So, as much as I hated the idea, being a housewife probably provided me my best possible future.
 I needed to change, to learn control.
 To practice discipline.
 With that being said, there were moments when I thought about what could have been, and that filled me with burning disappointment.
 Luckily, I was able to suppress those feelings.
-Report_Story #2